Soccer-Cavallo becomes first active A-League player to come out as gay | Entertainment

 Adelaide United midfielder Josh Cavallo became the first active A-League player to come out as gay on Wednesday, saying he was done with feeling ashamed about his sexuality and the exhaustion of trying to live a "double-life".

-Sydney FC's Alex Wilkinson also hailed Cavallo's statement.
-"It's fantastic that Josh has found our sport and his club to be a safe place to share his sexuality," he said.

-"Despite progress made in sport and society, it takes a huge amount of courage to come out."
-Melbourne man Cavallo said his Adelaide teammates and coaches had been like a family to him but he grew weary of having to swerve "normal locker room talk" about players' love lives.
+Former England striker Gary Lineker said he admired Cavallo.
+"It's absurd that coming out is a brave thing to do in football.
+It is though, and I'm full of admiration for Josh for treading a path hopefully many others will follow," Lineker wrote https://twitter.com/GaryLineker/status/1453319726231429129 on Twitter.

-"I experienced a type of sadness and depression I don't wish on anyone," he said on a Network Ten website.
-Cavallo said Thomas Beattie, a former youth player for English club Hull City who came out in 2020, had been a "role model" in helping him on his journey and hoped their example might help change things for other young gay men in the sport.
+"I'm sure the overwhelming majority of football lovers will support him and erase the fear others may have."
+Cavallo said Thomas Beattie, a former youth player for English club Hull City who came out in 2020, had been a "role model" in helping him on his journey and hoped their example might help change things for other young gay men in sport.

 "Statistics show only 33% of young gay men play football in comparison to 68% of young straight men," he said.
 "That's a lot of wasted young players missing out -- players that could be very talented, but who don't fit the norm.